tier4/autoware_lanelet2_map_validator/README.md

 ## How to use

 There are two ways to run `autoware_lanelet2_map_validator`: run with a requirement set, or run against specific validators.
-The most general usage is to run with the requirement set `autoware_requirement_set.json`.
+The most general usage is to run with the requirement set.

 ### Usage-A: Validation using a requirement set (a list of validators)